gryphonshafer/dest/README.md

-    dest add DIR         # add a directory to dest tracking list dest rm DIR          # remove a directory from dest tracking list dest make NAME       # create a named template set (set of 3 files) dest list [NAME]     # dump a list of the template set (set of 3 files) dest status          # check status of tracked directories dest diff [NAME]     # display a diff of any modified actions
+    dest add DIR         # add a directory to dest tracking list dest rm DIR          # remove a directory from dest tracking list dest make NAME       # create a named template set (set of 3 files) dest watches         # returns a list of watched directories dest list [NAME]     # dump a list of the template set (set of 3 files) dest status          # check status of tracked directories dest diff [NAME]     # display a diff of any modified actions